 Maximizing the range of the snowmobile requires its operation to be as efficient as possible.
 This includes the combined losses from the main battery system to the motor, moving components due to friction, and the weight of the snowmobile.
 The BMS equalizes the main battery system to ensure the most efficient discharge.
-This equalization prevents any one battery pack from dropping below the minimum operating voltage thus preventing poor performance by the entire battery system.
 The more efficient motor controller added in the 2009 design also improves the overall electrical system.

-Replacement of the chain case bearings, slide rails, skis, scags, and rear suspension seek to reduce friction of moving parts.
+Simplification of the drive train and replacement of bearings, slide rails, skis, skags, and rear suspension seek to reduce friction of moving parts.
 Reduction of friction within moving parts requires less energy consumption to overcome internal frictional forces making it easier to propel the snowmobile.
-Additionally the simplification of the drive system reduced the number of moving parts within it eliminating some sources of friction.

 Finally a lighter weight vehicle requires less energy to move.
-By incorporating lighter parts such as skis, sprockets and motor controller, the snowmobile requires less energy for overcoming both starting friction and dynamic friction.
+By incorporating lighter parts such as the skis, sprockets, motor controller, and the composite skid frame, the snowmobile requires less energy for overcoming both starting friction and dynamic friction.
 Energy consumption is inversely related to range, so lower energy consumption means further range.
 Based upon the overall design of 2009, compared to this year's electric snowmobile, the range is approximately equivalent.
-Compared to last year's design there is a similar weight and energy capacity.
-With those two in mind, it can be estimated that the snowmobile will perform approximately the same as in 2009, and therefore travel 15-20 miles.
+Compared to the 2009 design there is a similar weight and energy capacity.
+With those two in mind, it can be estimated that the snowmobile will perform approximately the same as in 2009, and therefore travel 15-20 miles per charge in good conditions.